tuffant21/angular2-materialize-v1/angular2-materialize-v1/projects/angular2-materialize-v1/README.md

 Angular 2 support for Materialize CSS v1.0+ framework.

 This project has 0 dependencies and requires no dependencies to be installed on your production server.
 Forget the need to install hammerjs or jquery.
 It is made with vanilla TypeScript and vanilla Angular.

+We also added all TypeScript interfaces for materialize options.
+You can now see what options are available in most IDE's for each function.

 ## Project Setup
 Feel free to take a look at the example-project to help you get started.